SAIL-UA/okn-page/06-ruralkg-terms.md

 * `adminArea:abbreviation` - The standard two-letter abbreviation for a state (e.g., "AL").
 * `adminArea:containsPlace` - An object property linking a larger administrative area (like a State) to a smaller one it contains (like a County).
 * `adminArea:fips` - A literal property for the Federal Information Processing Standard (FIPS) code that uniquely identifies states and counties.
+* `adminArea:latitude` - The geographic latitude of a place.
+* `adminArea:longitude` - The geographic longitude of a place.
+* `adminArea:name` - The full name of the administrative area (e.g., "Alabama").
 * `adminArea:primaryCounty` - An object property linking a `City` instance to its primary `County` instance.
+* `adminArea:ranking` - A ranking value for a city.

 ### Settlement Type (`settlement`)
 Terms for classifying areas based on demographic data, particularly the Rural-Urban Continuum Codes (RUCC) from the USDA.